 - To provide the franchisor with sufficient opportunity to strategically involve and influence franchisees, particularly regarding collaborating on needed franchise systemwide changes.

-We suggest such a communication and support plan should go out at least one year, but ideally further in advance.
-We also note that it needn’t be set in stone, although the majority should not move around too much.
+We suggest such a communication and support plan should go out at least one year, but ideally further, in advance.
+We also note that it needn’t be set in stone; there should be some room for flexibility depending on the situation.

 About the Franchising Best Practice 500 Series